Search programs

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

-A degree in communications can serve as the gateway to a prosperous career across diverse industries, as it provides graduates with invaluable transferable skills valued in virtually every professional sphere.
+A degree in communications can serve as the gateway to a prosperous career across diverse industries, as it provides graduates with transferable skills valued in virtually every professional sphere.
 These programs prepare graduates for an array of roles, such as:

-• Marketing managers with a median annual salary of $135,030
+• Marketing manager, with a median annual salary of $156,580

 How to Choose an Online Communications Degree Program